 If you have computer files with SB-1386-protected information that you must keep, please contact ACG so we can work out the safest way to do so.

 Under Federal law (FERPA), student information is also protected.
 Whenever possible, do not send student id numbers and names together in email.
 If you must send them, they should be encrypted.
 One way to do this is to use an Excel spreadsheet with password protection; here's how or ask ACG for help.
+You can also upload a file to Box and share it.
+The campus has a contract with Box for cloud storage, and the service has been approved for FERPA-protected data.

 If you work from a laptop or home computer, you *must* not have any files containing protected data on this computer.
 Work-related files should remain in your home directory (H:) or shared project space and be accessed from there.
 If you tell your mail client to "make messages available for offline use," then those messages are stored on your computer.
 This is more convenient, but it is not secure; don't do it on a laptop or home computer.